Edinburgh New Year's Day 2020 - Things to do & Events

 Taking a dip ('dook') could be just the thing if you're feeling a little, shall we say, dehydrated from the previous evening, and might be one way to cure a hangover.

-On Monday 1st January 2019, there will be a group of brave souls taking part in the 'Loony Dook', the annual splash in the River Forth.
+On Wednesday 1st January 2019, there will be a group of brave souls taking part in the 'Loony Dook', the annual splash in the River Forth.
 Now firmly a staple of the New Year celebrations, the event which has been going on for 30 years, sees willing participants plunging themselves into the freezing Firth of Forth and takes place just under the shadow of the world-famous Forth Rail Bridge.
-Tickets are £12 (with £1 from each ticket bought donated to the RNLI, the charity that saves lives at sea). however be quick as they sell out fast!
+Tickets are £12 however be quick as they sell out fast!

 Visitors can join in the grand parade led by pipers through the high street of South Queensferry, a small village just outside Edinburgh.
 There are always plenty of pubs, cafes and restaurants open on New Year's Day and swimmers are encouraged to return to one of the local pubs after their dip for a well-earnt hot soup and toddy.